 (*This post is sponsored by Grapes from California, the juicy fresh recipe and all opinions are my own.)

-With the holidays coming up I wanted to create a delicious dessert that was easy to make but was fancy enough to be offered to guests as well.
+With the holidays coming up, I wanted to create a delicious dessert that was easy to make but was also fancy enough to be offered to guests.
 These gluten free grape galettes are not only full of grape pie-filling flavor, but they are fun to make

-- This recipe is one of my favorites because you have the option to make cute little single-serving desserts or one big pie.
+- This recipe is one of my favorites because you can make cute little single-serving desserts or one big pie.

 - Grapes are not a traditional pie filling, which makes this dessert unique.
 Grapes are sweet and juicy all year, making them easier to use than seasonal fruit.

-- Mason jar lids allow you to make these little grape pies, then pop them out easily to serve.
+- Mason jar lids allow you to make these little grape pies and then pop them out easily to serve.

 Ingredient Notes: